Lesterpaintstheworld/aider/website/docs/usage/conventions.md

 ```

 We would simply create a file like `CONVENTIONS.md` with those lines
-and then we can add it to the aider_nova chat, along with the file(s)
+and then we can add it to the aider chat, along with the file(s)
 that we want to edit:

 <div class="chat-transcript" markdown="1">
-> $ aider_nova CONVENTIONS.md useragent.py
+> $ aider CONVENTIONS.md useragent.py
 >
-> aider_nova v0.24.2-dev
+> aider v0.24.2-dev
 > Added CONVENTIONS.md to the chat.
 > Added useragent.py to the chat.